Peeling Fresh Tomatoes

 Place the pan filled with water about 3/4’s full, enough to cover the tomato completely.
 Heat water to a rolling boil.

-Remove from water with slotted spoon.
+4. Remove from water with a slotted spoon.
 Plunge immediately into icy water to cool.

-We are in a significant drought and many crops have already been lost.
-Especially the corn crops.
-The farmers have had to plow some fields under because of the extreme temperatures and lack of rainfall.
-Prices are expected to rise 5 % by year end.
-I will spend the next several weeks putting up as many fresh fruits and vegetables as I can.
+I’ll spend the next several weeks putting up as many fresh fruits and vegetables as I possibly can.
 I have been stockpiling food for several years.
-Making sure I have at least a 6 – 12 month supply of most items at all time.
+Making sure I have at least a 6 – 12 month supply of most items at all times.
 Some friends make fun of me.
 I don’t care.
 I never have to worry if I have a certain item.
 I know I do, and I know I paid a great price for it.
-Do you stock pile any food items?